egomezsumma/bootcamp-workshop/Module-04/README.md

 5. Once the repo has been setup, follow the instructions to create the local repo, then commit and push to Azure.

-> IMPORTANT: make sure you are currently sitting on the `Module-04/app` directory
+> IMPORTANT: make sure you are currently sitting on the `Module-03` directory, with the previous exercise working (if you didn't finish that one, use Module-04/app)

-        cd Module-04/app
+        cd Module-03
         git init
         git add .
         git commit -m "initial commit"